Risk management in the use of published statistical results for policy decisions: Discussion, limitations, and extensions

 \subsection{Application beyond policy implementation}

 While this paper considered risk management in policy implementation, the ideas extend more broadly to any decision that depends on statistical results.
 As an example, \citet{osherovich_hedging_2011} discusses ``academic risk'' hedging in the context of translational biomedical research.
-Startup companies rely on academic literature to identify promising candidates for commercial development.
+Startup companies rely on academic studies to identify promising candidates for commercial development.
 The companies embark on costly research with the expectation that results from roughly half of studies will fail to replicate.
-These companies could manage risk by asking academic researchers to insure some of the company's cost to validate the research. \citet{rosenblatt_incentive_2016} proposes a ``money-back guarantee'' offered by the research institution.
-By considering results from only the researchers and institutions who are willing to participate, the replication rate should improve, and, among the validation studies that fail, the companies hedge their costs.
+These companies could manage risk by asking academic researchers to insure some of the company's cost to validate the research results. \citet{rosenblatt_incentive_2016} proposes that research institutions offer a ``money-back guarantee.''
+By considering results from only the researchers and institutions who are willing to participate in such a guarantee, the replication rate should improve, and, among the validation studies that fail, the companies hedge their costs.